jgrowl/joinem/README.md

+# Joinem

+A configurable bot that automatically buys items from newegg and amazon

+If you can't beat the em...
+Joinem

 :warning: This project is NOT in a safe state to run if you do not know what you are doing :warning: